jomirusergiu/R_Blocks/README.md

 R_Blocks
 =================

-R_Blocks is a Project which tens to illustrate usage of blocks and their advantages.
+R_Blocks is a Project which tends to illustrate usage of blocks and their advantages.

 At the moment project contains blocks on:
 - NSArray
 - NSDictionary

-At it's curent state it's not finished yet, there's a lot more to come like, blocks for sorting arrays by different algorythms, NSOperationQueue, GCD and a lot of other objects from Foundation, UIKit, AppKit, StoreKit and more.
+At it's curent state it's not finished yet, and there's a lot more to come like, blocks for sorting arrays by different algorythms, NSOperationQueue, GCD and a lot of other objects from Foundation, UIKit, AppKit, StoreKit and more.
 Thank you for your patience.

 Usage ViewController.h